zama-ai/tfhe-rs/tfhe/docs/fundamentals/serialization.md

 }
 ```

-# Safe Serialization/Deserialization
+## Safe serialization/deserialization

-For some types, safe serialization and deserialization functions are available.
+When dealing with sensitive types, it's important to implement safe serialization and safe deserialization functions to prevent runtime errors and enhance security.
+The safe serialization and deserialization use `bincode` internally.
-Bincode is used internally.

-Safe-deserialization must take as input the output of a safe-serialization.
+The safe deserialization must take the output of a safe-serialization as input.
+During the process, the following validation occurs:

-On this condition, validation of the following is done:
-- type: trying to deserialize `type A` from a serialized `type B` raises an error along the lines of *On deserialization, expected type A, got type B* instead of a generic deserialization error (or less likely a meaningless result of `type A`)
+* **Type match**: deserializing `type A` from a serialized `type B` raises an error indicating "On deserialization, expected type A, got type B".
-- version: trying to deserialize `type A` (version 0.2) from a serialized `type A` (incompatible version 0.1) raises an error along the lines of *On deserialization, expected serialization version 0.2, got version 0.1* instead of a generic deserialization error (or less likely a meaningless result of `type A` (version 0.2))
+* **Version compatibility**: deserializing `type A` of a newer version (for example, version 0.2) from a serialized `type A` of an older version (for example, version 0.1) raises an error indicating "On deserialization, expected serialization version 0.2, got version 0.1".
-- parameter compatibility: trying to deserialize into an object of `type A` with some crypto parameters from a an object of `type A` with other crypto parameters raises an error along the lines of *Deserialized object of type A not conformant with given parameter set*.
+* **Parameter compatibility**: deserializing an object of `type A` with one set of crypto parameters from an object of `type A` with another set of crypto parameters raises an error indicating "Deserialized object of type A not conformant with given parameter set"
-If both parameters sets 1 and 2 have the same lwe dimension for ciphertexts, a ciphertext from param 1 may not fail this deserialization check with param 2 even if doing this deserialization may not make sense.
+  * If both parameter sets have the same LWE dimension for ciphertexts, a ciphertext from param 1 may not fail this deserialization check with param 2.
-Also, this check can't distinguish ciphertexts/server keys from independent client keys with the same parameters (which makes no sense combining to do homomorphic operations).
+  * This check can't distinguish ciphertexts/server keys from independent client keys with the same parameters.
-This check is meant to prevent runtime errors in server homomorphic operations by checking that server keys and ciphertexts are compatible with the same parameter set.
+  * This check is meant to prevent runtime errors in server homomorphic operations by checking that server keys and ciphertexts are compatible with the same parameter set.
+  * You can use the standalone `is_conformant` method to check parameter compatibility.
+Besides, the `safe_deserialize_conformant` function includes the parameter compatibility check, and the `safe_deserialize` function does not include the compatibility check.

-Moreover, a size limit (in number of bytes) for the serialized data is expected on both serialization and deserialization.
+* **Size limit**: both serialization and deserialization processes expect a size limit (measured in bytes) for the serialized data:
-On serialization, an error is raised if the serialized output would be bigger than the given limit.
+  * On serialization, an error is raised if the serialized output exceeds the specific limit.
-On deserialization, an error is raised if the serialized input is bigger than the given limit.
+  * On deserialization, an error is raised if the serialized input exceeds the specific limit.

-It is meant to gracefully return an error in case of an attacker trying to cause an out of memory error on deserialization.
+This feature aims to gracefully return an error in case of an attacker trying to cause an out-of-memory error on deserialization.

-A standalone `is_conformant` method is also available on those types to do a parameter compatibility check.

-Parameter compatibility check is done by `safe_deserialize_conformant` function but a `safe_deserialize` function without this check is also available.
+Here is an example:

 ```rust
 // main.rs